-Alison's strength lies in the broad breadth of high quality family law work in which she has been instructed over many years.
-Her practice encompasses representation of clients in cases where domestic violence is alleged, cohabitation disputes, public law and private law cases, as well as family finance work.
+Alison’s practice encompasses representation of clients in cases where domestic violence is alleged, cohabitation disputes, public law and private law cases.
 Alison fights all her cases with the same vigour.

 Alison has an impressive depth of experience and skill in cases concerning disputes about children.
 She is regularly instructed to fight on behalf of both parents, local authorities and the child.